nextleap-project/countermitm/source/gossip.rst

 with respect to particular attacks.
-MUAs can flag possible machine-in-the-middle (mitm) attacks on one of the direct connections which in turn can be used for helping users with prioritizing :ref:`keyhistory-verification` with those peers.
+MUAs can flag possible machine-in-the-middle (mitm) attacks on one of the direct connections which in turn can be used for helping users with prioritizing :ref:`history-verification` with those peers.
 To mitigate, attackers may intercept multiple connections to split the recipients into mostly isolated groups.
 However, the need to attack multiple connections at once